Skip to main content

 Participants in the Oxbow Writing Project join a passionate cohort of teachers empowered to improve their teaching of writing and the use of writing at all grade levels and across all content areas.
 Their desire to expand their personal writing life as well as their skills as a teacher of writing are supported through an intensive summer institute, monthly writing workshops, retreats, and conferences.

-Participation in the Oxbow Writing Projects begins with a 3-week summer institute on UNO’s campus.
+Participation in the Oxbow Writing Projects includes a 3-week summer institute on UNO’s campus that meets for approximately four hours per day.
 Teachers and administrators (K to Post Secondary) come together to share teaching practices, read and discuss current research, and deepen understandings of the role of literacy as a powerful force for learning.
-Participants come away with new ideas for teaching writing, a better understanding of who they are as a writer, and a new community of like-minded passionate teachers to support them as they move into the school year.

 You should consider applying to Oxbow if…